jur0/leaderboard/README.md

 | `key` | `score` |

 The second ETS table called `score_table` is of type `:ordered_set`.
-It stores only a keys without any values:
+It stores only keys without any values:

 | key            | value |
 | -------------- | ----- |
 | `{score, key}` | -     |

 When a new record is inserted into the leaderboard, the record is inserted into both tables.
-All the writes are serialized via the `GenServer` process.
+All the writes are serialised via the `GenServer` process.

 The ETS tables are `:protected`, so only the `GenServer` process that owns them can write.
 All the other processes are allowed just to read.
-Read operations are not serialized so they can be done in concurrent manner.
+Read operations are not serialised so they can be done in concurrent manner.

 ## TODO